Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 * This page gives the user information on where the music label is based by using an embedded Google Maps iframe.
 * It also contains a contact form allowing the user to email Bad Arts Entertainment directly.

+## Performance

+#### Image Resizing & Compression

+* Full size images were resized using Gimp to 1600px maintaining the same aspect ratio.
+* Then the images were passed through the TinyJPG compression tool to further reduce the application weight.

 ## Technologies Used